History of WWE Raw in Timeline

 March 2001: WWF Purchases WCW

-In March 2001, the WWF purchased selected WCW assets for $3 million.
+In March 2001, the WWF purchased selected WCW assets for $3 million due to WCW's decline.

 March 26, 2001: Final Episode of Nitro Airs

-On March 26, 2001, the final episode of Nitro aired, featuring a simulcast with Raw and an appearance by Shane McMahon.
+On March 26, 2001, the final episode of Nitro aired, featuring a simulcast with Raw and an appearance by Shane McMahon, who revealed he owned WCW.

 July 2, 2001: Chyron Graphics Added

-On October 1, 2001, Raw was retitled as Raw, retiring the Raw Is War moniker.
+On October 1, 2001, Raw Is War was retitled as Raw, permanently retiring the moniker in prelude to the United States invasion of Afghanistan.

 March 2002: WWF Institutes Brand Extension

-On March 25, 2002, Raw stopped using "Thorn In Your Eye" featuring Scott Ian of Anthrax as its theme song.
+On March 25, 2002, the theme song "Thorn In Your Eye" featuring Scott Ian of Anthrax was replaced.

-On April 1, 2002, Raw used "Across The Nation" by The Union Underground as its theme song.
+On April 1, 2002, "Across The Nation" by The Union Underground became the theme song for Raw.

-On August 11, 2003, the Spike TV logo replaced the TNN logo on the TitanTron.
+On August 11, 2003, the Spike TV logo replaced the TNN logo on the bottom side of the TitanTron after the network's relaunch.

 August 2003: TNN Rebrands to Spike TV

-In August 2003, TNN rebranded to Spike TV.
+In August 2003, TNN, the channel broadcasting Raw, rebranded to Spike TV.

-According to Eric Bischoff on a 2003 episode of WWE Confidential, the show utilized 13 cameras at the time at a cost of $85,000.
+In 2003, according to Eric Bischoff on WWE Confidential, the show utilized 13 cameras at a cost of $85,000.

-On March 10, 2005, Viacom and WWE decided not to continue their agreement with Spike TV, ending Raw's tenure on the channel in September 2005.
+On March 10, 2005, Viacom and WWE decided not to continue their agreement with Spike TV, ending Raw's tenure on the channel.

 April 4, 2005: WWE Announces Deal with NBCUniversal